-- Exhibitors preferably should wear - No person may show more than two animals per class with a maximum of 4 - 3.
+- 1. Exhibitors preferably should wear white. - 2.
+No person may show more than two animals per class with a maximum of 4 animals - 3.
 All animals must be healthy and free from contagious diseases, warts and mange.
 Dairy animals, less than 18 months of age, must have been vaccinated for Brucellosis and tattooed and have a legible vaccination tattoo. - 4.
 Any animal that has been out of the state in the last 30 days prior to the fair must be accompanied by a health certificate issued within 30 days of exhibit.

-4-H Youth

-⇔FFA Dairy Showmanship ⇔FFA 43100: Senior Showmanship

-43101: Inter.
-Showmanship 43102: Junior Showmanship
+4-H Youth ⇔FFA Dairy Showmanship ⇔FFA 43100: Senior Showmanship 43101: Inter.
+Showmanship 43102: Junior Showmanship freshened or in production

-43101: Junior Heifer Calf -- born

-after January 1, current year 43102: Senior Heifer Calf -- born between Sept.
+43101: Junior Heifer Calf -- born after January 1, current year 43102: Senior Heifer Calf -- born between Sept.
 1 and Dec.
-31, previous year 43103: Yearling Heifer -- born between September 1, two years previous and August 31, previous year, never freshened

-43104: Cow or Heifer -- previously freshened or in production
+31, previous year 43103: Yearling Heifer -- born between September 1, two years previous and August 31, previous year, never freshened 43104: Cow or Heifer -- previously